What Is Computer Aided Drafting?

 Computer-aided drafting (CAD) utilizes computer systems and software for designing anything from small appliances to buildings.
 Keep reading to find out more about computer-aided drafting.
 Schools offering AutoCAD Drafting & Design Technology degrees can also be found in these popular choices.

 There are many computer-aided drafting software programs produced by a multitude of manufacturers for a variety of purposes.
-Programs are available free, as shareware, or may cost several thousand dollars, such as Autodesk AutoCAD, which is the standard CAD software used by many engineers and designers.
+Programs are available free, as shareware or they may cost several thousand dollars.
+One example is Autodesk AutoCAD, which is the standard CAD software used by many engineers and designers.
 CAD software can be used on a PC, Mac, or larger systems.
 Computer-aided drafting programs are designed specifically for engineers, architects, fashion designers, theater lighting designers, archaeologists, and woodworkers, as well as many other types of designers.